logu/PCB-milling/README.md

 ## Milling bits

-Milling cutters are cutting tools typically used in milling machines or machining centres to perform milling operations They remove material by their movement within the machine or directly from the cutter's shape
+Milling cutters are cutting tools typically used in milling machines or machining centers to perform milling operations They remove material by their movement within the machine or directly from the cutter's shape.
 The milling bits are fixed to the spindle by usinf ER 11 collet.
 Tool Shank Diameter : 3 mm

 ### Trace cutout bits (Endmill)